amrutafolane/LearningGitSample/README.md

-&LearningGitSample
+LearningGitSample

-This is a github test app
+This is a github test app.
+I have added a line to this readme file just to pull changes down to local.